SDGforskning/sdg-strings/SDG02_query_action_WoS.md

            OR "prevent*" OR "avoid*"
            OR "manag*" OR "treat*" OR "therapy" OR "therapies" OR "intervention$" OR "legislat*" OR "policy" OR "policies" OR "strateg*" OR "framework$" )
     )
+  OR
+    (
+      ("nutritional value" OR "nutrient content" OR "nutritional content") NEAR/5
+          ("improv*" OR "enhanc*" OR "increas*" OR "strengthen" OR "better" OR "ensur*" OR "guarantee" OR "secure" OR "securing" OR "maintain*" OR "legislat*" OR "policy" OR "policies" OR "strateg*" OR "framework$" )
+    )
   )